arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 The Portenta Hat Carrier boasts a streamlined, user-centric design with its multifunctional flashing push button.
 This singular button serves a dual purpose:

-- __General User-Programmable Function :__ A single press of the button can be customized according to the application's needs.
+- __General User-Programmable Function:__ A single press of the button can be customized according to the application's needs.
 Whether you need to start a specific event, switch between various states, or execute a particular action, this button is equipped for diverse implementations.

 - __Board Flashing Mode Activation:__ A long press and release of the same button will swiftly put the board into flashing mode.

 ![Portenta Hat Carrier Onboard Buttons](assets/portentaHATcarrier_pushButton.png)

-For those keen on employing the 'Flash' button's functionality, it is good to understand and follow a correct sequence.
+For those keen on employing the 'Flash' button's functionality, it is good to understand and follow the correct sequence.
 This ensures not only the desired outcome but also the integrity of the system:

 1. Begin flashing operations by doing a long press on the PB1 push button and then releasing it.

 2. Once your adjustments or updates are done and you want to exit the flashing mode, simply give a single press on the PB1 push button.
-This action will also restart the system, applying the changes made, and ensuring a smooth operational flow.
+This action will also restart the system, apply the changes made, and ensure a smooth operational flow.

-Following these steps helps you use the 'Flash' button correctly and allow developers to navigate intricate functionalities with relative ease.
+Following these steps helps you use the 'Flash' button correctly and allows developers to navigate intricate functionalities with relative ease.

 ### MicroSD Storage